cloudflare/argo-tunnel-examples/terraform-zerotrust-ssh-http/README.md

 Typically takes ~4 mins to fully spin up.

-This RTE (soon to be blog) creates a GCP instance running an httpbin docker container.
+This repo creates a GCP instance running an httpbin docker container.

-It also spins up a Argo Tunnel on the GCP instance proxying traffic to the httpbin container and the local SSH port on the device.
+It also spins up a Cloudflare Tunnel on the GCP instance proxying traffic to the httpbin container and the local SSH port on the device.

 DNS records are created at Cloudflare to point to the tunnel endpoint.

-The GCP instance is set to not accept SSH traffic.
+The GCP instance is set to not accept SSH traffic per the network tags applied to the instance.

 An access policy is create for `ssh.yourdomain.com` and the only person allowed is the user provided to `cloudflare_email` in `terraform.tfvars`.